Distributed Dual-Motor Electric Axle For Heavy-duty Trucks

 central direct drive motor vs electric truck axle

-2. Why Distributed Drive Approach?
+2. Why Distributed Drive Architecture?

 Traditional Electric Powertrain